 The game comes with various locomotion and turning options, so new players are less likely to experience nausea or dizziness, even when using continuous locomotion.
 For those that are particularly susceptible to dizziness or who are yet to find their VR legs, the teleportation and shift movement options work well and still maintain a feeling of engagement with the in-game world.

 Several aspects of movement and VR integration could perhaps be improved upon for those seeking maximum immersion.
-For example, dismounting ladders, mounting object and jumping results in a teleport-style movement regardless of locomotion settings.
+For example, dismounting ladders, mounting objects and jumping result in a teleport-style movement regardless of locomotion settings.
 However, for the most part, these are acceptable concessions given the game’s probable design goals, even if it means certain features found in other games are not present.
 Veteran VR players will still appreciate that Half-Life: Alyx is an experience more significant than the sum of its features.

 “Half-Life: Alyx has its flaws, though these are hard to focus on when no other game offers an experience such as this.”